-Durham is a leading university.
-With a traditional college system and a reputation for excellence, it is a classic British institution.
-But time doesn’t stand still, and these days Durham is a modern, dynamic place with an international community and thrusting academic ambitions.
+Durham is a modern leading university, a dynamic institution with an international community and thrusting academic ambitions.
 It sets its standards high – and so chose Visavvi to implement a ‘landmark’ collaborative technology installation.

 We were challenged to deliver a new generation of interactive collaboration at Durham.
 Bringing learning spaces to life is a speciality of ours, so we came at the project with clear ambitions.
 Our intention is always to liberate students and academics from cumbersome interaction so they can focus on their objectives.
 High levels of seamless, collaborative participation are what we aim for.

 The focus for the project was the Calman Learning Centre, the university’s main lecture theatre complex on its Mountjoy science site.
 As a preferred supplier with the regional university purchasing consortium, we have a longstanding relationship with Durham.
 We were delighted to win the contract to equip the centre with a complete range of advanced integrated audio visual systems.

 In a building such as this, which hosts large scale teaching and high profile events and with a small AV team supporting teaching spaces across the university, it is vital that we install systems that are flexible and highly reliable – and this has been delivered excellently."